antiguru/rahmen/README.md

 ## Configuration File (default name: rahmen.toml)

+Rahmen will run without configuration file using the default settings given above, but no metadata will be displayed below the image.
+To show metadata, a configuration file must be used; an example file (`rahmen.toml`) can be found among the sources.

 The configuration file has to be written in TOML and takes the following instructions: